LuisFsJr/LuisFsJr/README.md

 ### Hi there 👋

 Sou apaixonado pela área de tecnologia, curioso para saber até onde ela pode nos levar e como podemos utilizá-la para melhorar o mundo.
+<hr></hr>
+I'm passionate about technology, curious about where it can take us and how we can use it to improve the world.
 <!--
 **LuisFsJr/LuisFsJr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.